Garnet Ireland’s endowment fund means he can provide permanent, on-going support to an organization that was incredibly important to him

 Pilgrims Hospice delivers compassionate family-centred care for patients with progressive, life-threatening illnesses.
 Five years before he died, Garnet became a client of the Compassionate Companions program, enjoying weekly visits from one of the organization’s 100 volunteers.

 Garnet and his wife Jean Ireland worked closely with Edmonton Community Foundation (ECF) to plan their support for the organizations most important to them.
 Key to that support is the permanent endowment fund that they created at ECF and the careful planning they put into their estate and tax situation.
-Through making ECF the owner of a life insurance policy and through the specific terms of his will, the Garnet & Jean Ireland Fund received amazing gifts that allow that fund to provide important, permanent ongoing support to Pilgrims Hospice.
+Through making ECF the owner of a life insurance policy and through the specific terms of his will, the Garnet and Jean Ireland Fund received amazing gifts that allow that fund to provide important, permanent ongoing support to Pilgrims Hospice.

 It’s a big cause to celebrate for Pilgrims Hospice.
 Nearly 80 per cent of its $750,000 budget comes from fundraising through donors, grants and special events.